krebso/neuwuronka/README.md

 # FASHION MNIST FROM SCRATCH

 - solved using templates and recursive types
-- allows for optimalizations on compilation, every thing is laid out im memory
+- allows for optimalizations on compilation, everything is laid out in memory
 - not using paralellism atm, does not give performance benefits for task
-- the network is trained as fully connected MLP, with SGD w momentum and decay
+- the network is trained as fully connected MLP, with SGD using momentum and decay

 ### NOTES FROM WORKING ON THE PROJECT